Porto is a beautiful city that surprises everyone who visits it.

-Very close to the Church of the Clerics is a bookstore called Lello and Irmao.
+Close to the Church of the Clerics is a bookstore called Lello and Irmao.

 Lello and Irmao Library

 This bookstore is considered one of the most beautiful bookstores in Europe.
-It has very large wooden shelves that reach the ceiling and a spectacular carved wooden staircase in the center of the premises.
+It has huge wooden shelves that reach the ceiling and a spectacular carved wooden staircase in the center of the premises.
 It’s pretty old.

-You’ll read that it’s served as a stage in some Harry Potter movie, but as far as I know this isn’t true.
-The real Florish & Blotts of Harry Potter is a set.
-The catch is that it’s full of people and a lot of them stop to take a picture on the stairs.
+You’ll read that it’s served as a stage in some Harry Potter movie, but as far as I know, this isn’t true.
+The real Flourish & Blotts of Harry Potter is a set.
+The catch is that it’s full of people, and many stops taking a picture on the stairs.

-The last stop of this tram is the Batalha square where is the church of San Ildefonso.
+The last stop of this tram is the Batalha square, where the church of San Ildefonso is located.
 It is worth seeing its facade covered with the typical blue tiles that I have already told you.

-From there you can go along Rua Santa Catarina which is one of the main commercial arteries of the city.
+From there, you can go along Rua Santa Catarina, one of the city’s main commercial arteries.
 Moving through it, on the right hand is the Café Majestic.

-Moving forward a little further and then going down Rua de Fernandez Tomás you reach an important point in Porto, the Mercado do Bolhao (Bolhao Market).
+Moving forward a little further and then going down Rua de Fernandez Tomás, you reach an important point in Porto, the Mercado do Bolhão (Bolhao Market).

 Mercado do Bolhao

 The truth is that the building is old, but it is a representative place of life in Porto and is an emblematic building.

-In the whole of the northern part of Portugal and of course in Porto, one of the products that you will see in all fishmongers is the cod in salting and of course, in this market you will get tired of seeing it.
-Although, you will also see shops of meat, flowers, fruit, perfumes…
+In the whole of the northern part of Portugal and of course in Porto, one of the products that you will see in all fishmongers is the cod in salt and, of course, in this market, you will get tired of seeing it.

 The market has two or three floors distributed around a large central courtyard.
-Enjoy walking around the place and seeing its people, I recommend it.
-Sometimes it gave the impression that you had come back a century in time…
+Enjoy walking around the place and seeing its people.
+I recommend it.
+Sometimes, it gave the impression that you had come back a century in time.

-Walk along the avenue, pass Freedom Square and leave on the left side the Sao Bento station and the Don Alfonso Henriques Avenue, you’ll arrive at the Cathedral (La Sé) of Porto.
+Walk along the avenue, pass Freedom Square, and leave the Sao Bento station and the Don Alfonso Henriques Avenue on the left side.
+Finally, you’ll arrive at the Cathedral (La Sé) of Porto.

 Porto’s Cathedral (La Sé) and its surroundings

-From the Cathedral there is a beautiful view of the banks of the Douro and the old town.
-It was built in the highest part of the city and is the most important religious building in Porto and was also a defensive building.
+From the Cathedral, there is a beautiful view of the banks of the Douro and the old town.
+It was built in the highest part of the city, is the most important religious building in Porto, and was also a defensive building.

 It is located in the Batalha district, next to the walls.
 Its construction began in the twelfth century and is declared a National Monument.

-You leave the cathedral and go down to the banks of the Douro.
+You leave the Cathedral and go down to the banks of the Douro.
 On the way, you can stop at the Church of San Lorenzo dos Grilos and the Museum of Sacred Art.

-From inside the Church you access the Museum of Sacred Art and Archaeology of Porto, although to be honest I do not quite understand why the word Archaeology in its name.
+From inside the Church, you can access the Museum of Sacred Art and Archaeology of Porto, although to be honest, I do not quite understand why the word Archaeology is in its name.

-You continue to go down to the riverbank until you arrive at the Jardin do Infante, very close to the riverbank, you were also around yesterday.
+You continue to go down to the riverbank until you arrive at the Jardin do Infante, very close to the riverbank that you were also around yesterday.

 Church and Convent of San Francisco

-The interior has three naves decorated with gilded carvings in which a good amount of gold was dedicated, in some places they said 300 kilos, in another 400… What is certain is that it is a church of ostentation, very luxurious.
+The interior has three naves decorated with gilded carvings in which a good amount of gold was dedicated; in some places, they said 300 kilos, in another 400.
+It is certain that it is a church of ostentation, very luxurious.

 Palacio da Bolsa (Palace Stock Exchange)

-Palacio da Bolsa was built on the ruins of a Franciscan convent that was destroyed in a fire.
-Its construction began in 1842 and passed almost half a century until its inauguration in 1891.
+Palacio da Bolsa was built on the ruins of a Franciscan convent destroyed in a fire.
+Its construction began in 1842, and almost half a century passed until its inauguration in 1891.

 Casa Do Infante

-He is considered one of the forerunners of what was later the Portuguese colonial empire and one of the important figures at the beginning of the era of discoveries.
+He is considered one of the forerunners of the Portuguese colonial empire and one of the important figures at the beginning of the era of exploration.

-One of the most typical images of this walk are the “rabelos”.
-The rabelos are boats originally built to transport the wine barrels.
-Today, they are used as a tourist attraction to make small cruises in the Douro.
+One of the most typical images of this walk is the “rabelos.”
+The rabelos are boats originally built to transport wine barrels.
+Today, they are used as tourist attractions to make small cruises in the Douro.